-Sustainalytics is of the opinion that the ERLP methodology adequately assesses companies on the key environmental issues and is effective in identifying the environmental leaders.
+Sustainalytics is of the opinion that the ERLP methodology adequately assesses companies on key environmental issues and is effective in identifying environmental leaders.
+Additionally, social issues are identified within the materiality assessment which has been added to DBJ's ERLP assessment as of July 2018.
 For a detailed assessment of the ERLP see Appendix 4.

-Sustainalytics is of the opinion that by selecting buildings with 5, 4 or 3 stars of the GBC programme, DBJ is allocating the net proceeds, or an amount equal to the net proceeds of the DBJ Sustainability Bond to the buildings with top environmental performance in Japan.
-For a detailed assessment of the GBC see Appendix 5.
+Sustainalytics is of the opinion that by selecting buildings with 3, 4 or 5 stars of the GBC programme, DBJ is allocating the net proceeds, or an amount equal to the net proceeds of the DBJ Sustainability Bond to the buildings with top environmental performance in Japan.
+For a detailed assessment of the GBC see Appendix 5